PipedreamHQ/pipedream/docs/docs/code/python/working-with-files/README.md

 # Working with the filesystem in Python

-You'll commonly need to work with files in a workflow, for example: downloading content from some service to upload to another.
-This doc explains how to work with files in Pipedream workflows and provides some sample code for common operations.
+You can work with files within a workflow.
+For instance, downloading content from some service to upload to another.
+Here are some sample code for common file operations.

 [[toc]]